webasyst/waslidemenu/README.md

 </script>
 ```

-* Options and callbacks can be set after initialization
+* Options and callbacks can be set after the initialization

 ```javascript
 var slidemenu = $('#menu').waSlideMenu({});